yunhanwang1105/ETH-XGaze-Tech/README.md

 # ETH-XGaze-tech
 This repository is an extended version of the [ETH-XGaze official implementation](https://github.com/xucong-zhang/ETH-XGaze) to train gaze estimation models on ETH-XGaze.
 This framework serves to create baselines and [benchmark new full face or multi-region gaze estimation models](#benchmark-your-own-model).
-It allows loading single face image or multi-region (face and eye) images for different models flexibly.
+It allows loading single face images or multi-region (face and eye) images for different models flexibly.

 <br/>

 # Set-up

 ## 1. Dataset
 Please refer to our [data normalization repository](https://github.com/X-Shi/Data-Normalization-Gaze-Estimation) for downloading and pre-processing the multi-region ETH-XGaze dataset.
-After that, sepcify the path to the dataset at *--data_dir* in **config.py**.
+After that, specify the path to the dataset at *--data_dir* in **config.py**.
 This directory should contain **/train** and **/test** where the h5 files are placed.

 ## 2. Environment
 This code base is tested on the Linux system.
-We recommond the paradigm of creating a Conda environment first:
+We recommend the paradigm of creating a Conda environment first:
 `conda create --name gaze_env` and then install the dependencies in the Conda environment: `pip install -r requirements.txt`.
 You could also install the dependencies directly via the previous pip command.

 <br/>